 On February 01, 2018, ABC Ltd repaid a bank loan of $5,000:

-This transaction will decrease ABC’s Cash account by $5,000 and it’s liability Notes Payable account will also decrease by $5,000.
-In order to reduce the Cash account, the account is required to be credited since it is an asset account.
-On the other hand, the Notes Payable account is required to be debited since it is a liability account.
+This transaction will decrease ABC’s Cash account by $5,000, and its liability Notes Payable account will also decrease by $5,000.
+To reduce the Cash account, the account must be credited since it is an asset account.
+On the other hand, the Notes Payable accountNotes Payable AccountNotes Payable is a promissory note that records the borrower's written promise to the lender for paying up a certain amount, with interest, by a specified date. is expected to be debited since it is a liability account.

 The below table presents the general journal entries for the two transactions mentioned in the T accounts above.

 Let us understand the concept in depth through understanding the related terminologies of a T account balance through the discussion below.

 #1 – General Ledger

 A general ledger is a formal representation of a company’s financial statements where the debit account and credit account records are validated with a trial balance.
 A general ledger offers comprehensive documentation of all financial transactions of the company over a certain period.
 A general ledger is the repository of all account-related information required to prepare a financial statement.
 The typical accounts include accounts of assets, liabilitiesAccounts Of Assets, LiabilitiesWhat makes Assets & Liabilities different is that while the former refers to anything that a Company owns to gain long-term economic benefits, the latter refers to anything that the Company owes to other parties. , shareholders’ equity, revenues, and expenses, etc.

 #2 – Double Entry Accounting